meyburdj/concept_bot_filter/README.md

 ![scaffolding education bot diagram](edu_chatbot_diagram.jpg)

 The chatbot filter in this repo aims to prototype a version of this diagram.
 The frontend UI is forked and heavily modified from [Chatbot UI Lite](https://github.com/meyburdj/chatbot-ui-lite).
 Both the backend filter and the frontend UI are hosted on railway.
 The chatbot can be accessed at [here](https://chatbot-ui-lite-production.up.railway.app/).
+Not all features in the diagram have been implemented in the repo, but the prompts and system prompts target the same goals.

 ## TODOs